5 Tips for Road Trips With Dogs

 Planning Ahead

 The most important thing you can do to ensure your dog’s safety is to make sure he or she is properly identified with a microchip and rabies vaccination certificate, as well as their license and medical records.
-You should also grab the supplies you’ll need for your trip, including food, water, and some toys or treats.
+You should also grab the supplies you’ll need for road trips with dogs, including food, water, and some toys or treats.
 Also, get acquainted with where everything is in the car so it’s easier to find things when you need them.

 Plan ahead.
 Write everything down you’re going to need for your trip.
-Grab the calming supplements, have a tentative route mapped out with dog-friendly accommodations, and be sure to never leave your dog in the car alone.
+Grab the calming supplements, have a tentative route mapped out with dog-friendly accommodations, and make your dog is never left in the car alone.

 After you have all your i’s dotted and your t’s crossed, you can head out on your journey.
 Above all, don’t forget to have fun with your pup!